What is an adaptation?

 What rights are involved in creating an adaptation?

 An adaptation modifies a pre-existing musical work and thus qualifies as a derivative work.
 Sometimes, an adaptation also involves modifying a pre-existing sound recording.
-Therefore, the and of the original and and sometimes are applicable.
-You must get permission from all these to create and release an adaptation.
+Therefore, the Rights that protect the identity, integrity, and reputation of creators and their work. and The rights to control or receive payment for the commercial exploitation of works, performances, sound recordings, and broadcasts. of the original A person who makes an original contribution to the creation of a musical composition or lyrics. and A company that represents songwriters, supporting their career development, monetizing musical works, and protecting copyrights. and sometimes Under copyright law, the person or company responsible for the creation of the sound recording. are applicable.
+You must get permission from all these A person or company that has Intellectual Property Rights in a musical work, performance or sound recording to create and release an adaptation.

-If the request to create an adaptation is approved, a fee will typically be paid to the original music publisher, and sometimes the , to remunerate their rights holders.
+If the request to create an adaptation is approved, a fee will typically be paid to the original music publisher, and sometimes the A company that invests in, manufactures, distributes, promotes, and monetizes sound recordings on behalf of the artist., to remunerate their rights holders.

 Learn more about the different types of rights in the Rights topic.